Emerging COVID-19 Success Story: Vietnam’s Commitment to Containment

 Mass Gathering, Travel, and Mobility Restrictions

-Even before the first cases in Vietnam were confirmed, Vietnam took the first of many steps to implement closures and limit mobility for citizens and international travelers.
+Even before the first cases in the country were confirmed, Vietnam took early steps to implement closures, require masks, and limit mobility for citizens and international travelers.
 Most other countries waited to make these types of decisions until numbers were much higher.

 In early February, Vietnam began its practice of placing international arrivals from COVID-19 affected countries in large government-run quarantine centers for 14 days.
-Vietnam began using the centers for Vietnamese arrivals from China on February 4 and expanded the practice to Vietnamese arrivals from South Korea on March 1—and, finally, for all international arrivals beginning March 20–22.
+Vietnam began using the centers for Vietnamese arrivals from China on February 4 and expanded the practice to Vietnamese arrivals from South Korea on March 1.
+Beginning on March 20–22, all international arrivals were placed in the quarantine centers.
 International flights were also diverted away from airports still used for domestic travel.
+For most of the past year, all international incoming commercial flights have been stopped and only people with special permission are allowed to enter the country from abroad; all travelers must quarantine for 14 days.

 Clear, Consistent, Creative Public Health Messaging

 While leaders in many countries downplayed the threat of COVID-19, the Vietnamese government communicated in clear, strong terms about the dangers of the illness even before the first case was reported.
-On January 9, the Ministry of Health first warned citizens of the threat; since then, the government has communicated frequently with the public, adding a short prevention statement to every phone call placed in the country, texting people directly, and taking advantage of Vietnam’s high use of social media—64 million active Facebook users are in Vietnam and 80 percent of smartphone users in Vietnam have the local social media app, Zalo, installed.
-39
+On January 9, the Ministry of Health first warned citizens of the threat; since then, the government has communicated frequently with the public, adding a short prevention statement to every phone call placed in the country, texting people directly, and taking advantage of Vietnam’s high use of social media—there are 64 million active Facebook users in Vietnam and 80 percent of smartphone users in Vietnam have the local social media app, Zalo, installed.33

-On April 14, Vietnam passed a decree allowing authorities to fine people who use social media to “share false, untruthful, distorted, or slanderous information.”
-This ordinance has generated opposition from Amnesty International and others.
-However, according to data from YouGov, as of May 4, 93 percent of the Vietnamese people believe the government is responding “very” or “somewhat” well.41
+The government was on the lookout for misinformation from the very beginning.
+A 2018 cybersecurity law already gave the government substantial authority in this area, but on April 14, Vietnam passed a specific decree outlining fines for people who use social media to “share false, untruthful, distorted, or slanderous information.”
+The police have pursued more than 200 cases since then.37 This ordinance has generated opposition from Amnesty International and others.
+However, according to data from YouGov, as of December 21, 91 percent of the Vietnamese people believe the government is responding “very” or “somewhat” well.38

 - Investment in a public health infrastructure (e.g., emergency operations centers and surveillance systems) enables countries to have a head start in managing public health crises effectively.
 Vietnam learned lessons from SARS and avian influenza, and other countries can learn those same lessons from COVID-19.

-- Early action, ranging from border closures to testing to lockdowns, can curb community spread before it gets out of control.
+- Early action, ranging from border closures and masks to testing and lockdowns, can curb community spread before it gets out of control.

 - Thorough contact tracing can help facilitate a targeted containment strategy.